 Update!
 Watch the recording of this talk.

-This talk is an activity from the FEBS Junior Sections, an initiative set up by students and young researchers from some of the FEBS Constituent Societies.
-Each month a junior section from one of the participant Societies organizes an online event on either a research or a career topic.
+This talk is an activity from the FEBS Junior Section, an initiative set up by students and young researchers from some of the FEBS Constituent Societies.
+Each month a Junior Section from one of the participant Societies organizes an online event on either a research or a career topic.
 This March talk is organised by Young NVBMB, the junior section of the NVBMB.

 Speaker: Dr Tessa Sinnige, Utrecht University, The Netherlands

 Topic: “Elucidating the molecular mechanisms of protein aggregation in C. elegans as a living model system”

 For more information, see the presentation abstract below and visit the Sinnige lab website.